shazChaudhry/Riversafe_tech_test/README.md

 ### Instructions
 1. Clone this repo and change the directory: `git clone https://github.com/shazChaudhry/tech_test.git && cd tech_test`
-1. `vagrant destroy --force; vagrant box update; vagrant box prune; vagrant up`.
+1. `clear && vagrant up`.
 This command updates the box for the current Vagrant environment if there are updates available and then creates and configures the guest machine according to the Vagrantfile
 2. Should you have a need to SSH to the box _(e.g. troubleshooting)_, then run `vagrant ssh` command

 ### Testing